niclim/TowerDefense/README.md

 * Make some cool sprites
 * Think of better towers and monsters
 * Get a better background (instead of using canvas to generate the background)
+* Figure out why there is a delay with projectiles after hitting a monster (and the monster dies) - only noticable with a slower game cycle speed